 It's important to understand that satiation is not proportional with the number of calories of food.
 It is currently unknown what causes satiation.
 One possible explanation is leptin.

-Fruits and vegetables are not magical, but have several key advantages:
+Vegetables (including seeds, nuts, fruits) are not magical, but have several key advantages:

 You should stop eating before you feel full, and you should eat a low volume of food so that your stomach doesn't extend to allow more food.
 This way the stomach will get used to allowing a small amount of food, and you will therefore feel satiety quicker.